Improved Kernels for Tracking Path Problem: Quadratic Kernel for General Graphs

 \section{Quadratic Kernel for General Graphs}

-In this section we show that an instance $(G,k)$ of \tp, can be reduced to an equivalent instance $(G',k')$ such that if $(G,k)$ is an YES instance, then $|V(G')|=\Oh(k'^2)$, $|E(G')|=\Oh(k'^2)$ and $k'\leq k$.
-We start by applying Reduction Rules~\ref{red:stpath}, \ref{red:no-deg-one}, \ref{red:twoinseries}, \ref{red:just-1-path} and \ref{red:deg-2-triangle}.
+In this section we show that an instance $(G,k)$ of \tp can be reduced to an equivalent instance $(G',k')$ such that if $(G,k)$ is an YES instance then $|V(G')|=\Oh(k'^2)$, $|E(G')|=\Oh(k'^2)$ and $k'\leq k$.
+We start by applying Reduction Rules~\ref{red:stpath}, \ref{red:no-deg-one}, \ref{red:twoinseries} and \ref{red:deg-2-triangle}.
 If the instance is not termed a NO instance by any of the reduction rules, we proceed with following.
 Recall from Corollary~\ref{corollary:kfvs}, that the size of a minimum tracking set $T$ for $G$ is at least the size of a minimum FVS for $G$.
-We start by finding a 2-approximate \fvs $S$, using~\cite{twofvs}.
+We start by finding a $2$-approximate \fvs $S$, using~\cite{twofvs}.
 From Corollary~\ref{corollary:kfvs}, we have the following reduction rule.

-\begin{Reduction Rule}~\cite{banik2019} Apply the algorithm of {\rm \cite{twofvs}} to find a 2-approximate solution, $S$ for \fvs.
+\begin{Reduction Rule}~\cite{tr-j} Apply the algorithm of {\rm \cite{twofvs}} to find a $2$-approximate solution, $S$ for \fvs.
 If $|S| > 2k$, then return that the given instance is a NO instance. \end{Reduction Rule}

 Observe that $\mathcal{F}=G\setminus S$ is a forest.
 Now we try to bound the number of vertices and edges in $\mathcal{F}$ for the case when all \stpaths in $G$ can be tracked with at most $k$ trackers.
-Unless specified, we do not assume that the tree in context is a tree in $\mathcal{F}$.
+In general, by `tree' we mean a tree in the forest $\mathcal{F}$.
 When referring to a tree-sink structure, by `tree' we mean the tree that forms the tree-sink structure.